How James Holzhauer Finally Lost

 But even if Holzhauer didn’t break that particular record, he set plenty of others during his run.
 Before he went on the show, the most money ever won by a contestant on a single day of Jeopardy was $77,000.
 Holzhauer shattered that record, winning $131,127 on his best day, and exceeded it on 15 other occasions.
 (He now holds 21 of the top 25 spots on the show’s list of the highest single-day winnings.)

-One reason Holzhauer was able to win so much money each game was his willingness to place large (by Jeopardy’s usual standards) wagers on Daily Doubles—his average bet was roughly $9,000, which is nearly triple what Jennings had averaged over 33 games.
-One vulnerability of this tactic, as Holzhauer told me previously, is that a wrong answer could wipe out his winnings.
+One reason Holzhauer was able to win so much money each game was his willingness to place large (by Jeopardy’s usual standards) wagers on Daily Doubles—his average bet was roughly $9,000, nearly triple what Jennings averaged over 33 games.
+One vulnerability of this tactic, as Holzhauer told me previously, was that a wrong answer could wipe out his winnings.

 But Boettcher didn’t even give him a chance for such a wipeout.
 Holzhauer found the first Daily Double on the very first clue of the game, and finished the first round in the lead.
 Boettcher, though, wrested control of the board for enough of Double Jeopardy to get both of that round’s Daily Doubles, which she turned into gains of $7,600 and $3,000.